luoxiu/Rainbow/README.md

 ]
 ```

+## Acknowledge

+Inspired by the awesome javascript library [color](https://github.com/Qix-/color).

+## Related

+- [Crayon](https://github.com/jianstm/Crayon) - 🖍 Expressive styling on terminal string.

 ## Contribute

-If you want to add new features, feel free to submit a pull request.
+If you find a bug, open an issue, if you want to add new features, feel free to submit a pull request.
 Any contributing is welcome at all times!

-## Acknowledge

-Inspired by the awesome javascript library [color](https://github.com/Qix-/color).